DigitalTypewriter/HTGAA_26Spring_DT/content/homework/week-02-hw-dna-read-write-and-edit/_index.md

     Goodwin et al., Nat Rev Genet (2016) – overview of sequencing generations.<br>
     Heather & Chain, Genome Biology (2016) – Illumina workflow.<br>
     Jain et al., Nat Biotechnol (2016) – Nanopore long‑read sequencing.<br>

+5.2 DNA Write
+(i) What DNA would you want to synthesize (e.g., write) and why?

+(ii) What technology or technologies would you use to perform this DNA synthesis and why?
+Also answer the following questions:
+    What are the essential steps of your chosen sequencing methods?
+    What are the limitations of your sequencing method (if any) in terms of speed, accuracy, scalability?

 5.3 DNA Edit
 (i) What DNA would you want to edit and why?